fatho/logru/README.md

 Compared to Prolog, it currently lacks some features though.
 Most notable, there are
 - no negation or cut,
-- no built-in types (like integers), and
+- no special built-in types (like integers)

+Features that are implemented:
+- Standard (compound) terms
+- Named variables & wildcards
+- DFS-based inference
-- no predicates with side effects (like doing IO).
+- Custom predicate resolvers (e.g. with side effects)

 ## Showcase